-BY: Troy Murphy | June 2018
+BY: T. Franklin Murphy | June 2018 (edited July 1, 2022)

 The long-term benefits of living right validate earlier sacrifices.
 But while in trenches, fighting momentary drives, we struggle.
-The goals to change lose potency when current efforts fail to provide recognizable improvement—at least not at first.
+Our goals to change lose motivational potency when our efforts fail to create recognizable improvement—at least not at first.
 When we implement a healthy behavior, the basic fabric of our lives often remains unchanged.
 The quality of the feeling experience of living continues relatively unaltered.
 The same problems exist.
 We want our life to resemble the half hour sitcom— where the problem is solved before the last commercial break.

-We lose vision of the future when too tied to the present.
+We lose vision of the future when overly focused on the present.
 When the hope dampens, so does the drive to change.
 For those struggling with chemical addictions, the future becomes more and more of a blur as the craving increases in strength.
 Eventually the future is meaningless, and the present all powerful.